Spectral MD raises $27 million for its AI-powered wound imaging system

 DeepView characterizes chemical structures based on the light they reflect (including non-visible wavelengths) using a technique called multispectral imaging, enabling it to differentiate pathologies from healthy skin in a way that’s impossible for the naked eye.
 Patient scans are ingested by machine learning algorithms trained on thousands of multispectral images of annotated burns, which suss out the interactions between photons and the tissue beneath the skin’s surface to determine whether a wound is serious enough to warrant surgery.

-Spectral MD cites studies estimating that 30% of burns are misdiagnosed, and it claims that DeepView reduces this to 5%.
-Furthermore, it says that the automated diagnoses can reduce the size and amount of skin grafting performed in surgery, potentially improving surgical outcomes and shortening hospital stays.
+Spectral MD cites studies estimating that 30% of burns are misdiagnosed, which it claims DeepView reduces to 5%.
+Furthermore, the companys says automated diagnoses can reduce the size and amount of skin grafting performed during surgery, potentially improving surgical outcomes and shortening hospital stays.

 “We are honored to receive this second round of support from BARDA to assist in furthering the development of our DeepView system,” said Spectral MD executive vice president and CTO Wensheng Fan.

-Spectral MD is but one of several startups applying computer vision to health care challenges.
-Paige.ai recently raised $25 million to continue its work in cancer diagnosis with AI models trained using clinical imaging data, and Aidoc in April nabbed $27 million for AI-assisted head, chest, abdomen, and spine exams.
+Spectral MD is one of several startups applying computer vision to health care challenges.
+Paige.ai recently raised $25 million to continue its work in cancer diagnosis with AI models trained using clinical imaging data, and Aidoc in April nabbed $27 million for AI-assisted head, chest, abdomenal, and spinal exams.
 Healthy.io taps machine learning to conduct urinalysis, and Sight Diagnostics — which raked in $27.8 million in funding in February — leverages a family of algorithms to perform point-of-care complete blood count (CBC) tests with no more than a pinprick of blood.

-Perhaps it’s no wonder that the computer vision in health care market segment is anticipated to be worth $1.45 billion by 2023, according to Markets and Markets.
+Perhaps it’s no wonder the computer vision in health care market segment is anticipated to be worth $1.45 billion by 2023, according to Markets and Markets.